Top 5 of Albania’s Hot Springs

 • Nearby Amenities: 5 stars - Restaurants, shops, and other attractions within walking distance.
 They are located in Shengjon (Saint John) village just at the entrance of Elbasan, where the motorway to Tirana starts.

+Leskovik is located on the main road between Permet and Korca.
 Located 10 kilometres from Leskovik right on the border with Greece, the Sarandaporo Thermal Springs are a nice alternative to the popular pools at Benja near Permet.
 Locals know them, but the area is relatively unexplored by tourists.
+There is also a sulfur cave used for medicinal purposes.

 • Water Quality: 4 stars - Clean and clear, with a faint sulfur smell that dissipates quickly.